 limxaf(x)g(x)=limxaf(x)g(x)\lim_{x \to a} \frac{f(x)}{g(x)} = \lim_{x \to a} \frac{f'(x)}{g'(x)}

-When both parts go to 00, or both grow without bound, their raw values do not tell you enough.
-The derivative step compares how fast the numerator and denominator are changing near the point.
+When both parts go to 00, or both grow without bound, their raw values say nothing decisive.
+The derivative step compares how fast the numerator and denominator are changing near the point, and that ratio of rates is what the limit was really asking about.
+That is why one differentiation often turns a murky limit into one you can read at a glance.

 Direct substitution gives